Chapter 6. A midnight feast

 "Albert's done it" he thought.
 They had caught a rabbit.

 Barely able to contain his excitement, Adam ran back to the calefactory.
 Albert and James were there.
 James hustled him out of the crowded room.
-"You're making it completely obvious what we're doing." he said.

 "A rabbit" said Adam, excitedly.